mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Double a minion's ❤️.
 Draw a card.

 name:     Martyrdom<br>
-text:     Destroy any minion.
+text:     Destroy a minion.
 Restore that minion's ❤️ to its General.

 name:     Radiant Dragoon<br>
 text:     At the end of your turn, give an allied minion +2❤️.
 Prioritize a minion infront of this minion.